-4.2 Long-run elasticities
+4.2 Long-run Elasticities

 Own-price elasticities are presented in Table 5.
 As expected, nearly all of the own-price elasticity estimates for fuels are negative but electricity is a notable exception.
-The positive and significant own-price elasticity in some of the models estimated is implausible.
-In a couple of the estimated QUAIDS models the elasticity is negative ranging between -0.05 and -0.23 but the estimate is not statistically significant.5 Previous studies have estimated a negative price elasticity ranging between -0.07 and -0.31 (Hennessy and FitzGerald, 2011; Asche et al., 2008; Di Cosmo and Hyland, 2013).
+In a couple of the estimated QUAIDS models the electricity